NCU-DSA-111-1/assignment_4-final-project-nihowmalalula/README.md

 wasd to move the character</br>
 ↑ ↓ ← → to shoot in combat</br>
 space to talk to npc</br>
+use 'q' and 'e' to unable and enable the sill to increase damage </br>
 ENJOY IT !  </br>
 # enviroment
 visual studio 2019